wso2/docs-mi/en/docs/learn/examples/data-integration/swagger-data-services.md

-# How to use Swagger Documents of RESTful Data Services
+# How to Use Swagger Documents of RESTful Data Services

 When RESTful resources are added to the data service, the Micro Integrator generates a corresponding swagger 3.0 (OpenApi) definition automatically.
 You can access this Swagger document by suffixing the service URL with `?swagger.json` or `?swagger.yaml` as shown below.